 With such rapid growth underway there is no doubt that Colombia is finally embracing the world of eCommerce as other countries in the region have done so, and it will be interesting to see how the market develops in 2015.

 A fast growing economy such as that which Colombia is currently undergoing is a catalyst for many areas of industry, and one of the most vital is that of moving products around, both within the country itself as well as to and from foreign shores.
 Import and export is always a busy area of commerce, and Colombia is no exception.
 There are many shipping solutions in Colombia, and each has its merits.
 Companies that operate within the country are party to a wide choice of options, and can happily shop around for the best possible solution.
 If you want to quickly compare courier rates, you can use a comparison service like Loenvío.
+They offer solutions for both individuals and businesses.

-Overland shipping is a popular choice in Colombia; while roads in the more remote areas may be difficult for heavy good vehicles to traverse, those between the major cities – and the surrounding countries – are relatively well developed, and there are many haulage operators capitalising on the growth of business and industry in the country.
+Overland shipping is a popular choice in Colombia; while roads in the more remote areas may be difficult for heavy good vehicles to traverse, those between the major cities – and the surrounding countries – are relatively well developed, and there are many haulage operators capitalizing on the growth of business and industry in the country.
 For personal users there are couriers who will deliver parcels, no matter how large or small, to destinations within Colombia and overseas, and there are some very competitive rates to be had thanks to rising competition in the industry.

 Colombia is well-served by air freight services from around the world, as well as those operating on domestic routes.
 The country is home to a number of international airports – in particular that serving the capital, Bogota, and the airport that operates close to Medellin.
 With flights to and from countries in the Americas, Europe and the East on a regular basis, Colombia presents an interesting hub in terms of shipping larger objects to and from the country by air freight, and competition is rife.